A Unified Algorithmic Framework for Dynamic Compressive Sensing

+\textbf{Algorithms Exploiting the Slow Value Change of Dynamic Signals:} Mota \textit{et al.} \cite{Mota_2017_TIT,Mota_2016_TSP} demonstrated that solving an $\ell_1$-$\ell_1$ minimization problem can significantly enhance the performance of CS \cite{bp,bp2} when high-quality prior information is available.
+They also {employed} a motion-compensated extrapolation technique \cite{Mota_2016_TSP} to obtain accurate prior prediction.
+However, the performance of the $\ell_1$-$\ell_1$ minimization method may degrade when there is poor correlation between the prior and target signals.
+To address this issue, Luong \textit{et al.} proposed the Reconstruction Algorithm with Multiple Side Information using Adaptive Weights (RAMSIA) \cite{Luong_2016_ICIP} and the Compressive Online Robust Principal Component Analysis (CORPCA) model \cite{Luong_2018_TIP}, which balance the contributions from multiple prior information signals.

-\textbf{Algorithms exploiting the slow support and value changing characteristic of the dynamic signal:} In \cite{kfcs}, a Kalman-filter type method {is} established.
-It is referred to as KF-CS.
-The key idea of KF-CS is to evaluate a reduced Kalman filter procedure in the support set and a reduced CS addition detection on the filtering error outside the support. of the {slow-changing} signal sparsity pattern and a simple spatially {i.i.d.} Gaussian random walk prior signal model on temporal dynamics, which are impractical in actual scenarios.
-In \cite{regmodcs}, an extension algorithm of Modified-CS was proposed to further exploit the signal value slow-changing characteristic.
-This method is referred to as RegModCS, which adds a regularization on the optimization {objective function} to further exploit the signal value prior.
+\textbf{Algorithms Exploiting the Slow Support and Value Change of Dynamic Signals:} The Kalman-filter type method, KF-CS, introduced in \cite{kfcs}, integrates a Kalman filter process within the support set while performing additional detection on filtering errors outside the support.
+An extension of the Modified-CS algorithm, known as Reg-mod-BPDN, was proposed in \cite{regmodbpdn} to further exploit the slow-changing characteristic of the signal values.
+This method adds regularization to the optimization objective, enhancing the utilization of prior information on signal values.

-Nonetheless, these methods fall short of fully harnessing the inherent sparsity within the dynamic filtering structure While studies such as \cite{GSM-zhanglei,LSM-nips2010} delve into the hierarchical structured sparsity of the signal itself, they do not effectively capitalize on dynamic structured sparsity, a pivotal aspect in the reconstruction of dynamic signal sequences.
-Consequently, the need arises for the development of a more sophisticated dynamic signal model and a more efficient algorithmic DCS framework, catering to constructing dynamic structured sparse signal sequences.
+Despite their utility, these methods do not fully exploit the structured dynamic sparsity inherent in signal sequences.
+While previous studies, such as \cite{GSM-zhanglei, LSM-nips2010}, have explored the hierarchical structured sparsity of the signals, they fall short of leveraging dynamic structured sparsity, which is crucial for reconstructing dynamic signal sequences.
+This highlights the necessity for developing a more advanced dynamic signal model and a more efficient algorithmic framework to better reconstruct dynamically structured sparse signal sequences.

-In the expansive literature on DCS analysis, it is not yet fully understood {whether these existing recursive DCS algorithms have some intrinsical correlations or not.} It turns out the answer is yes in this paper.
-By introducing a structured sparsity model on the dynamic filter, we construct a unified DCS algorithmic framework that can provide further insights into the existing DCS algorithms.
-Furthermore, we demonstrate that through the application of this novel framework, we can obtain {a variant of DCS algorithms} that surpasses the performance of its existing counterparts.
-The main contributions are summarized below.
+Furthermore, in the expansive literature on DCS analysis, it is not yet fully understood whether these existing recursive DCS algorithms have some intrinsical correlations or not.
+In this paper, we address this gap by introducing a structured sparsity model based on the dynamic filter.
+We construct a unified DCS algorithmic framework that not only provides deeper insights into existing DCS algorithms but also leads to the development of superior variants.